 Updating data with mutations

-This tutorial is a continuation of the DHIS2 application runtime tutorial on Data Query.
+This tutorial is a continuation of the DHIS2 application runtime tutorial on Dynamic Data Queries.

 In this section we will: